carsoncole/tree-recycle/README.md

 #### App Credentials

-Tree Recycle uses Rails' custom credentials, stored in `config/credentials.yml.enc`, to securely hold all environment variables, including access keys to various external services.
-A master key to access it is stored in `config/master.key` or alternatively is in the environment variable ENV["RAILS_MASTER_KEY"].
-You will need to generate a new master key for this file, which will happen automatically when you open the file with:
+The app maintains application secrets in a credential file within the codebase at `/credentials.yml.enc`.
+The secrets include passwords and keys to access email providers, Twilio and more.
+You will add your own secrets to this file, which will be encrypted, and then deployed within your codebase to be used in Production on Heroku.

+Delete any existing `config/credentials.yml.enc` file.
+Initialize your own secrets file:

-    EDITOR=vim rails credentials:edit
+    % EDITOR=vim rails credentials:edit

-See the sample credentials file `config/credentials_sample.yml` for all of the necessary secrets.
+This will create your initial credentials file and open it in an editor.
+Copy the contents of `/config/credentials_sample.yml` as your initial template and edit it accordingly.

+Exit the credentials file with `esc-:-q`.
+This will save the file and the key for decrypting it into `config/master.key`.
+Copy this key and add it to your Heroku Vars (see App Credentials below), under your application settings, with a key value of `RAILS_MASTER_KEY`.
+This key is what Heroku will use to access the credentials file.

 On Heroku, you need to provide the master key so the file can be decrypted.
 You can do this through the Heroku UI, or in the Heroku console: